WEST LIBERTY UNIVERSITY

 Article IV: Officers and Their Election

 Section 1.
-The presiding Chairperson, of the Faculty Senate shall be elected by the Senate at the last meeting of the academic year together with a Vice-Chairperson, Corresponding and Recording Secretaries for a two-year term.
+The presiding Chairperson Vice-Chairperson and Secretary, of the Faculty Senate shall be elected by the new Senate at a special April meeting for a two-year term.

 Section 2.
 Senate officers will assume their offices on July 1 and preside over the Senate until June 30 of the next even numbered year.